gladosb5/namepool/README.md

 **Namepool** is a mempool visualizer, explorer, and API service for the [Namecoin](https://namecoin.org) community, running at [namepool.bit](https://namepool.bit).

+You can view the project here: https://namepool.bit or http://98.88.238.107/ if you dont have access to the electrum-nmc

 This project is an open-source fork of [mempool.space](https://github.com/mempool/mempool), adapted for the Namecoin blockchain.
 It is built and operated for the benefit of the Namecoin community.

 ## What It Does